Supports for children and parents during COVID-19

 Teenline (ISPCC) is a national active listening service for children and young people up to the age of 18.
 The service can be contacted 24 hours a day, 365 days a year, by calling 1800 833 634.
 Teenline is free to contact and is confidential, non-directive and non-judgmental.

 Empowering People in Care (EPIC), a national voluntary organisation working with and for children and young adults who are currently in care or who have experience of being in care, have set up a new Advocacy Phone Support Service for children in care and care leavers open Tuesdays & Thursdays, 2-4 pm on 01-9631272.
 You can also request a call-back from an Advocacy Officer by texting 087-9036598 or submit an Advocacy Referral form online.

 Resources for people with a disability

-The Disability Federation of Ireland (DFI) has published a list of Frequently Asked Questions and aggregated a collection of useful resources to help people with disabilities cope in light of present public health restrictions.
+The Disability Federation of Ireland (DFI) has developed a ‘COVID-19 and Disability’ information hub.
+The hub includes a collection of useful resources to help people with disabilities cope in light of present public health restrictions.
 People in need of additional guidance or support are advised to contact the DFI directly by email at email@example.com.

 AsIAm, the national autism charity and advocacy organisation, has compiled a range of online resources to help people with autism and their families cope with the massive changes in routine, services and social situations effected by the COVID-19 emergency.

 The DFI indicate that people who have a disability and require additional support during COVID-19 should contact: